Everlane shoppers come unraveled over sale to Shein

 Shein, meanwhile, is notorious for its cheap, trendy clothes made from synthetic materials.
 In 2021, it dropped as many as 500 new products a day; more recent reports put that figure upwards of 5,000 as its international popularity surged.
 Independent brands have accused Shein of stealing their designs.
 For years it’s been accused of unsafe conditions for its workers, some of whom reportedly have worked 75 hours a week with only one day off a month.
 The company admitted in 2024 that it had found two cases of child labor in its factories and said it had taken “remediation steps” to end the children’s employment and return them to their families.

-Everlane’s debt will be absolved if its rumored sale to Shein goes through, but Shein has more to gain reputationally from the acquisition, Grain Carter said: “They’re going to use this as an opportunity to pretend to rebrand themselves.”
+Everlane’s debt may be absolved by the sale, but Shein has more to gain reputationally from the acquisition, Grain Carter said: “They’re going to use this as an opportunity to pretend to rebrand themselves.”

 “If a brand built on radical transparency ends up under Shein, of all companies, it reinforces a deeply damaging message: that even the ‘better’ option eventually folds into the same system,” said Brittany Sierra, writer and founder and CEO of the annual industry conference Sustainable Fashion Forum.
 “And that couldn’t come at a worse time, because sustainable fashion already has a trust problem.”